Information For Authors

 Perspectives are well-referenced opinions or recommendations on topics related to research, practice, or policy.
 Authors should heavily cite the literature to make a clear, coherent argument.
 They should be transparent about their own positionality, experience, and expertise.
 Perspectives must synthesize and advance the literature in a novel way, through the author(s) own lens(es), not solely review the current state of the science.

-Autism in Adulthood welcomes personal essays from autistic adults, family members, professionals, or other stakeholders.
+Autism in Adulthood welcomes personal memoir-like essays from autistic adults, family members, professionals, or other stakeholders.
 The essay should be written for an academic audience and use citations, if appropriate, but it should be in the author’s own voice.
 The author should use their personal experiences to provide insights to others in the field.
 Essays may be in a variety of formats, including, but not limited to first-person narratives, creative non-fiction, poetry, and graphics.

 Submit a cover letter addressed to the Editor with each manuscript.
 Include a brief overview of the manuscript (including title, design, and major findings), and explain why the manuscript would be of interest to the readers of Autism in Adulthood and how it would impact the field.
 As appropriate, include additional information that would help the Editors place this study in the context of other work (e.g., if the manuscript describes one specific analysis from a larger study, explain how this manuscript fits in with other papers, where other papers have been published, and describe the stage of preparation of other planned manuscripts).
 If part of the manuscript information has been published previously, please indicate where it was published, and the extent of overlap with this manuscript.
 Attach a copy of the articles (or manuscripts) in question.